Monday, November 27, 2023

 Autumn.

-With its arrival, I am reminded that next year trees will once again wear colors, once more leaves will do their slow dance in the background of flawless blue sky, but bound by my finiteness, I may, or may not be around to appreciate.
+With its arrival, I am reminded that next year trees will once again wear green colors, once more leaves will do their slow dance in the background of flawless blue sky, but bound by my finiteness, I may, or may not be around to appreciate.

 Although there are no guarantees, for now, come next year I still intend to see it all though.